Skip to main content

 Feed change 2: custom label for seasonal and evergreen

-Tag every SKU with two custom labels: product_type (evergreen_premium, core_accessory, seasonal, commodity) and peak_season (halloween, summer, winter, gifting, year_round).
+Google gives you five custom label slots, custom_label_0 to custom_label_4, for exactly this job.
+Tag every SKU with two of them: product_type (evergreen_premium, core_accessory, seasonal, commodity) and peak_season (halloween, summer, winter, gifting, year_round).
 These labels feed into listing-group rules that route products into the right campaign tier automatically during seasonal windows.

 When Halloween arrives, the halloween label products route into the Halloween overlay campaign automatically.
 When the window closes, they return to the base tier.
 No manual product migration needed between windows.